Logarithmic Comparison with smooth boundary divisor in Mixed Hodge Modules: Kashiwara-Malgrange filtration on coherent -modules

 See \cite[Proposition 9.3.4 and Proposition 9.4.2]{SS16}, for the corresponding isomorphism in the localization and dual localization case. \end{proof}

 \begin{remark*} Actually, the existence of the free resolution as above only depends on the strictness assumption (4) in Definition \ref{D:KM-filtration on H}.
-See also \cite[3.3.6.-3.3.9.]{Sa88}. \end{remark*} Now we start to consider the case that $D=D_1+...+D_n$ is a normal crossing divisor on $X$ with irreducible components $D_i$.
+See also \cite[3.3.6-3.3.9.]{Sa88}. \end{remark*} Now we start to consider the case that $D=D_1+...+D_n$ is a normal crossing divisor on $X$ with irreducible components $D_i$.
+Note that, since we only need to work locally, we can assume that all the components of $D$ are smooth.
+However, all the notations defined later are well defined globally, since they can be glued together, using the local data.
 For any

 we denote

 For $\mathbf{a}=\mathbf{0}:=[0,...,0]$, $\mathbf{V}_{\mathbf{0}}^{D}\widetilde{\mathscr{D}}_X$ is just $\widetilde{\mathscr{D}}_{\left(X,D\right)}$.